 Group B Streptococcus (GBS), also known as Streptococcus agalactiae, is the leading cause of newborn infection; presentations of GBS include bacteremia, meningitis, neonatal sepsis, pneumonia, or other focal infections.
 In newborns, GBS is transmitted vertically from a colonized parent to an infant before or during labor due to the rupture of membranes.
 In adults, GBS infections of the lower respiratory tract and gastrointestinal tract are common and generally asymptomatic.
-However, adults with conditions such as diabetes or liver disease may be at an increased risk for developing symptomatic group B streptococcal disease.
+However, adults with conditions such as diabetes or cardiovascular disease may be at an increased risk for developing symptomatic group B streptococcal disease.
 Laboratory testing for GBS is recommended for antepartum screening of pregnant individuals to inform potential intrapartum antibiotic prophylaxis and prevent early-onset disease in neonates.
 Additionally, diagnostic testing is useful in symptomatic patients.
 Culture and nucleic acid amplification testing (NAAT) are the most common types of tests performed to evaluate GBS.
 For more information about the recommended laboratory testing for pregnant individuals, see the ARUP Consult Pregnancy and Prenatal Laboratory Testing topic.

 Quick Answers for Clinicians